 Best Practices For Converting Donors Through Donation Tiers

-Your donation form should be helping you get more donors — whether it’s on your website, or on your crowdfunding, peer-to-peer fundraising, or virtual campaign site.
+Your donation form should be helping you get more donors, whether it’s on your website, or on your crowdfunding page, or your peer-to-peer fundraising campaign.

-And a significant part of driving conversions on your donation form has to do with your suggested levels of giving — aka your Donation Tiers.
+A significant part of driving conversions on your donation form has to do with your suggested levels of giving, aka your donation tiers.
+The average gift sizes on CauseVox generally range between $78 and $109, with higher averages often driven by the use of impact-driven donation tiers and peer-to-peer campaigns.

 Optimizing your conversion rate and average gift size isn’t just a nice-to-have.
 It’s the difference between your organization growing and your organization barely scraping by.